Student sues Liberty University for refund

 Falwell "states that people are 'overreacting,' comparing COVID-19 to the flu, insinuating that the overreaction was politically motivated and even speculated the virus may have been a Christmas present from North Korea or China," the lawsuit said.

-Students at a handful of other colleges have also filed lawsuits in hopes of recouping tuition money after their colleges shifted to online learning.
+Students at a handful of other colleges have also filed lawsuits in hope of recouping tuition money after their colleges shifted to online learning.